APACTestDrive/CloudNative_AppDev/103-CICDlab.md

-# Verify Your Build
+### STEP 3: Observe Your CI/CD Pipeline

-- Switch back to your Developer Cloud Project home page and you should see your changes has been pushed to the DevCS master repository.
+- Switch back to your Developer Cloud Project home page and you should see your changes has been pushed to the DevCS master repository

   ![](images/99.png)

-- Click on the Build Job tab and you should see your changes has automatically trigger a build.
-Follow the build as it moves from the build queue to running the build.
+- Click on the Build Job tab and you should see your changes has automatically trigger a build

+- Follow the build as it moves from the build queue to running the build

   ![](images/100.png)